-- Over clocking run time update that changes the capability values. - Change in run time physical constraints. - Run time performance or energy efficiency optimization.
+- Over clocking run time update that changes the capability values. - Change in run time physical constraints. - Run time performance or energy efficiency optimization. - Change in core frequency, voltage, or power budget.

 13.6 LOGICAL PROCESSOR SCOPE ENHANCED HARDWARE FEEDBACK INTERFACE CONFIGURATION